nyc-design/PogoSniperV1-Public/README.md

 4) Windows — easiest way
 - Double‑click `start.bat`.
 It launches backend (port 4000) and frontend (port 3000).

+4b) Linux/macOS — convenience script
+- Run `./start.sh` to launch backend and frontend.
+Requires `node` and `npm`.
+Then open `http://localhost:3000` in your browser.

 5) Manual run (all platforms)
 - Terminal A (backend)
 ```